- Fashion and Beauty»

 Don’t use hand cream before applying nail polish, and make sure your nails are completely dry; moisture or fat will cause the polish to split.

 - Apply a colorless, ridge-filling base coat.
 Brush on from the base of the nail to the tip.
-This levels off the nail surface for a better finish, helps the polish adhere to the nail, and prevents nail discoloration caused by colored polish.
+This levels off the nail surface for a smooth finish, helps the polish adhere to the nail, and prevents nail discoloration caused by colored polish.

 - Wait about five or ten minutes for the base coat to dry, then apply the color.
 Paint a vertical line of polish on the center of the nail working from base to tip, then do the same again to fill out the sides.
 You should be able to cover the whole nail in three strokes.
 Load the brush only once for each nail.